sradu/twotap-web-example/README.md

 This is a very simple example of integrating Two Tap on a desktop website.
 It uses nodejs as the backend server.

+You don't have to use this component.
+Feel free to embed Two Tap directly inside your existing platform (rails/django/anything).

 ## Install

 * git clone this repository